Moses Sumney

-Moses Sumney is a Ghanaian-American singer-songwriter.
+Moses Sumney (born May 19, 1992) is an American singer-songwriter and actor.
 His self-recorded EP, Mid-City Island, was released in 2014.
 He released another five-song EP in 2016, titled Lamentations.
 His first full-length album, Aromanticism, was released in September 2017.
 His second studio album, Græ, was released in 2020.
 Sumney has performed as an opening act for James Blake, Solange Knowles, and Sufjan Stevens.
+In 2023, he was featured on The Weeknd's HBO TV series The Idol.

 Early life

 Born in California, Sumney was raised by pastor parents, and moved with his family back to Ghana at the age of 10.
 He described his childhood as "Americanized" by this age and had difficulty adjusting to the culture of Ghana, especially the rural nature of his new environment.
 There he grew up on a goat farm in Accra and commuted by public bus to school.
 His family returned to Southern California when Sumney was 16, settling in Riverside.

 He did not learn to play any instruments until he was older, writing a cappella music for years instead.
 Sumney did not perform his musical compositions publicly until he was 20.

 After high school, he moved to Los Angeles in 2010 to attend the University of California, Los Angeles.
 He majored in creative writing and studied poetry, which helped him improve his songwriting.